Alejogb1/job-board/blog-data/how-are-class-weights-and-focal-loss-implemented-in-tensorflow.md

 id: "how-are-class-weights-and-focal-loss-implemented-in-tensorflow"
 ---

-Alright, let's dive into the intricacies of class weights and focal loss in TensorFlow.
+, let's dive into the intricacies of class weights and focal loss in TensorFlow.
 I remember a particularly challenging project a few years back where we were dealing with highly imbalanced datasets – a classic scenario where these techniques become not just useful, but practically essential.
 We were training a model to detect rare anomalies in high-resolution medical imagery, and the scarcity of anomaly instances was causing our standard cross-entropy loss to completely falter, almost like it was exclusively learning to identify the background.
 It was a frustrating, yet ultimately enlightening, experience, one that cemented my understanding of these tools.

 So, how do we tackle this imbalance?
 The core issue is that models trained with standard loss functions are naturally biased towards the majority class.
 They achieve high accuracy simply by predicting that majority class all the time, and the relatively few minority class examples don't carry enough weight in the loss calculation to significantly influence the training process.
 Class weights and focal loss address this, albeit in different ways.